webvenky/webvenky.github.io/_posts/2016-09-26-Venky-Govind-Simple_Airplane_Package_for_ROS_and_Gazebo.md

 Simple Airplane package for ROS and Gazebo

-Click <a href="https://github.com/webvenky/simple-airplane">here</a> to access the web editor.

 ## Synopsis

 This Simple ROS package provides a quick headstart for testing high level path planning / visual servoing algorithms on multiple fixed-wing unmanned aerial vehicles.
 This package requires Gazebo Simulation environment.